ScriptRaccoon/portfolio-website/src/data/posts/darkmode-toggle-sveltekit.md

 </button>
 ```

 Inside it, we can render a sun component or whatever we like.
-We can also go fancy and add an animation that interpolates between a sun and a moon (depending on the state of `current_theme`), just as on the [SvelteKit website](https://kit.svelte.dev/), but this will not be covered here.
+We can also go fancy and add an animation that interpolates between a sun and a moon (depending on the state of `current_theme`), but this will not be covered here.

 The button triggers a function that toggles the theme: